realmohsin/notes/git/git.md

 To make and/or update a remote branch based on the checked-out local branch
 - git push <remote> <branch-name-on-remote>
-Add -u to remember association between local and remote, for subsequent 'git push' invocations
+Add -u to remember association between local and remote, for subsequent 'git push' invocations.
+Sets up to track remote branch.

 To manually set or change upstream branch
 - git branch -u origin/<branch>